-Grief is a process to adapt to any form of loss, accompanied by a range of feelings from deep sadness to anger.
-Grief is a normal and natural reaction that can generate from death of a person or pet, loss of a job, failing health, divorce, aging parents or the end of a relationship.
+Grief therapy is a process to adapt to any form of loss, accompanied by a range of feelings from deep sadness to anger.
+Grief is a normal and natural reaction that can generate from the death of a person or pet, loss of a job, failing health, divorce, aging parents, or the end of a relationship.

 A psychotherapist can support you during bereavement and help you find ways to cope with stress and adaptation.
 In addition, meditation and mindfulness are great tools to find a comfort zone through turbulence.